mallocfeng/SummarizerX/README.md

 3. Enable **Developer Mode**
 4. Click **Load unpacked** → select the project folder

+Or download the packaged ZIP from [Releases](https://github.com/mallocfeng/SummarizerX/releases),
+enable **Developer Mode** in `chrome://extensions/`, then drag & drop the ZIP file into the page.

 ### ⌨️ Shortcuts
 You can set custom shortcuts at:
 `chrome://extensions/shortcuts`